Home › Disponor Letter

 Disponor Letter — What It Is and How to Get One Fast

-Published by FormLL · England & Wales · Last updated April 2026
+Published by FormLL · England & Wales · Last updated May 2026

-What Does "Disponor" Actually Mean?
+What Does Disponor Mean?

 A disponor is the legal term for the person who transfers or conveys a property interest to another party.
 In a sale, the seller is the disponor.
 In a remortgage, the property owner executing the mortgage deed is the disponor.
 The word comes directly from the formal wording of the Form LL restriction itself.